UVE-R/Rutherford-Scattering/README.md

 # Rutherford-Scattering
-Simulation of the Alpha Particle Scattering
+Simulation of the Alpha Particle Scattering, and the derivation of the scattering formula using pygame and tkinter.